 [EDIT: Many of us participating in this blogging challenge have decided to be more flexible with the end date.
-As such, I’m changing up my end-goal date to wrap up this challenge by the end of December 2019 vs the end of October as previously stated above.]
+As such, I’m changing up my end-goal date to wrap up this challenge by January 1st, 2020 instead of November 1st, 2019 as previously stated above.]

 Oh, and on the subjects of goals, jails, expectations, delays, flexibility, empathy, and so forth… Remember that long-time goal I’ve had of writing a screenplay?
 Well, it’s still a goal of mine!
 I have consciously put it off for a while as I continue to work on a rather large editing project that’s the equivalent length of three books.
 BUT!
 The end of that project is finally in sight!

 About a week ago, I participated in a brief Mastermind session which resulted in my commitment to complete at least the first draft of a full-length screenplay (although preferably it will be a more complete version or further revised draft) by January 22, 2020.
 I’ve even marked it on my calendar that I will start working on this screenplay no later than the 1st week of October.
 Even if I only write 10 pages a week during the last 12 weeks of this year, I will – finally – complete my goal of writing the first-draft of a full-length screenplay!
 How awesome is that!?